 Printable recipe for Vegan Mapo Tofu

-- 1 1/2 cups vegan 'ground beef' or 3 cups chopped mushrooms
+- 1 1/2 cups veggie ground or 3 cups chopped mushrooms

 - 1 teaspoon vegan Worcestershire sauce (optional)